NirvanaCore/NirvanaCore/README.md

 # NirvanaCore - Keep Learning | Keep Growing

-### Hello there 👋 I'm Soniya as NirvanaCore from India , FrontEnd web developer.
+### Hello there 👋 I'm Soniya FrontEnd web developer, from India.

-I'm working as Intern at Frontend Engineer.
-I'm also working as a freelancer in web development.
-I find inner peace in Technical Creativity and Learning.Currently excelling in MERN application and svelte.
+I'm fronted Intern at Aztlan and also a freelancer.
+I find inner peace in Technical Creativity and Learning.Currently epertising in MERN application and svelte.

 ---